House of Flying Daggers: Synopsis

 A few days later, Jin and Mei are attacked again in a bamboo forest and almost killed, before the House of Flying Daggers saves them and takes them to their headquarters.
 Mei is revealed to have been faking her blindness and is not the former leader's daughter.
-Furthermore, she is engaged to Leo, who turns out to be the Flying Daggers' mole.
+Furthermore, she is engaged to Liu, who turns out to be the Flying Daggers' mole within the police.
 The Flying Daggers planned to engage the military and lure the general and his army to them.
 The madame of the brothel was part of the Flying Daggers and had assisted in the trap.
-Leo who pretended to be captured by the Flying Daggers was released and allowed to meet Mei alone.
-The meeting starts with a blindfolded Leo performing an imitation of "Echo dance" with his daggers, with Mei as the master.
-While reminiscing about their past, Leo attempts to made advances on Mei but was rejected by her as she had fell in love with Jin.
-Leo was heartbroken, disappointed that Mei had fallen in love with Jin after three days while he had spent three years undercover.
-Leo attempted to rape Mei, but was interrupted by their superior Nia who gave them new assignments.
+Liu, who pretended to be captured by the Flying Daggers, is now released and allowed to meet Mei alone.
+The meeting starts with a blindfolded Liu performing a version of the "Echo Game" with his daggers, with Mei as the master.
+While reminiscing about their past, Liu attempts to make advances on Mei but is rejected by her, as she has fallen in love with Jin.
+Liu is heartbroken, disappointed that Mei had fallen in love with Jin after three days while he had spent three years undercover.
+Liu attempts to rape Mei, but is interrupted by their superior Nia, who gives them new assignments.
 Mei is ordered to execute Jin but frees him instead.
 Mei refuses to leave with Jin but chases after him later.
-Leo ambushed Mei and wounded her fatally.
-Jin returned to find Mei and found them, discovering the former relationship between the two and swears to avenge Mei by killing Leo.
-Leo blames Jin for falling in love with Mei leading to the current circumstances and they fought.
+Liu ambushes Mei and wounds her fatally.
+Jin returns, seeking Mei, and finds her wounded.
+He seeks to avenge Mei by killing Liu.
+Liu blames Jin for falling in love with Mei, leading to the current circumstances, and they fight.

-Evenly matched, Leo and Jin fight, leaving both badly wounded.
-As Leo attempts to kill Jin, Mei intervenes, threatening Leo with his own dagger, which is lodged in her body.
+Evenly matched, Liu and Jin fight, leaving both badly wounded.
+As Liu attempts to kill Jin, Mei intervenes, threatening Liu with his own dagger, which is lodged in her body.
 Jin pleads with Mei to save herself.
-While the standoff continues, Leo pretends to throw his dagger at Jin, intending to die by Mei's dagger while sparing Jin.
-However, Mei pulls out the dagger lodged in her body and attempts to use it to intercept Leo's dagger in flight.
-Suffering from heavy blood loss, Mei dies while the two men survived.
-Leo left the scene while Jin cries over Mei's body.
+While the standoff continues, Liu pretends to throw his dagger at Jin, intending to die by Mei's dagger while sparing Jin.
+However, Mei pulls out the dagger lodged in her body and attempts to use it to intercept Liu's dagger in flight.
+Suffering from heavy blood loss, Mei dies while the two men survive.
+Liu leaves the scene while Jin cries over Mei's body.